Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

 When will the disaster strike?
 Only god knows.

-But when it does fall upon us, we would certainly hope that we are well prepared and ready for any outcome.
+But when it does fall upon us, we certainly hope that we are well prepared and ready for any outcome.

 Get ready early.“Prepare your umbrella before it rains”

 I’m not trying to infuse you with urgency but there was no time frame or a certain period which I would say is the perfect timing or window.
 If I do, I would be irresponsible and arrogant.

 You could as well save a few tenth dollars along the route if you start next month or the next half a year.But again, is the risk worth the dollar saves?